passbolt/passbolt_help/_pages/api/resource-types/resource-types-read.md

 </table>

 ### Success response
-A successful response will return a resoruce type.
+A successful response will return a resource type.
 It will look something like this example:
 ```
 GET /resource-types/600f5f81-d99f-4763-80fc-5168561010d7.json